ibm-cloud-docs/watson-assistant/deploy-phone-amazon-connect.md

 ![Image of the Check contact attributes block](images/phone-amazon-connect-check-contact-attributes.png)

+{{site.data.keyword.conversationshort}} passes to the contact flow the `SessionHistoryKey` attribute which can be used for branching the contact flow based on a comparison to the value of this attribute.
+When the attribute is set to `hangup`, it's an indication to disconnect the flow.
+Otherwise, the caller should be transferred to a live agent.

 #### Displaying conversation history to a live agent

-Configure your contact flow to provide a transcript of the assistant conversation to a live agent in a pop-out window.
-This helps the agent better understand and address a customer's needs.

-{{site.data.keyword.conversationshort}} passes to the contact flow the `SessionHistoryKey` contact attribute.
-The session history key can be used to fetch the conversation history and present it to a _live agent_.
 Use the [Set contact attributes](https://docs.aws.amazon.com/connect/latest/adminguide/set-contact-attributes.html) flow block, to make contact attributes accessible by the Contact Control Panel (CCP).

 In the **Attribute to save** property, add the following attributes: